 Together, these carryover personnel brought significant institutional knowledge and experience to the 2020 CRC effort.
-This was of great help, since all 14 commissioners were new to the job, and all but one were new to California state government.
-However, there was occasional resistance to "this is how we did it last time" suggestions.
+This was generally of great help to the 2020 CRC, since all 14 commissioners were new to the job, and all but one were new to California state government.